 It puts kids through college who lost a parent in combat.

-He goes, I said, So are we good?
+I said, so are we good?

-He goes, Well, Jesus didn't turn the water into Dr. Pepper.
+He goes, well, Jesus didn't turn the water into Dr. Pepper.

-That was his extra.
+That was his activity.

-Then why doesn't the church, some denominations, why don't they think it's okay to drink?
+And why doesn't the church, some denominations, why don't they think it's okay to drink?

-You can be you can do anything too much, and it's not good for you.
+But it's just like anything else, you can overeat, you can overwork, you can do anything too much, and it's not good for you.

 Problem is you go out with John Rich and you can't say no.